Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 where $\mathcal{T}$ is the translation operator, $\mathcal{T}_a f(x) = f(x+a)$ and we have used the expression for the Laplace transform of translated functions.
 Equation~\ref{eq:alphaODE} describes a recipe for updating both $F_t^{\pm}(s)$ with $\alpha_\pm$ in the absence of new input.
 Using the sign convention developed here, we fix $\alpha_- = 1$ for $\PastLapl{}(s)$ and fix $\alpha_+ = -1$ for $\FutLapl{}(s)$.
 It is possible to incorporate changes into the rate of flow of subjective time by letting $\alpha_\pm$ change in register, such that $\alpha_+(t) = -\alpha_-(t)$ for all $t$.
-The expression in Eq.~\ref{eq:alphaODE} holds more generally and can be used to update Laplace transforms over many continuous variables of interest for cognitive neuroscience \cite{HowaEtal14,HowaEtal18,HowaHass20}.
+The expression in Eq.~\ref{eq:alphaODE} holds more generally and can be used to update Laplace transforms over many continuous variables of interest for cognitive neuroscience \citep{HowaEtal14,HowaEtal18,HowaHass20}.

-We are in a position to explain how $\PastLaplbold{t}(s)$ comes to represent the Laplace transform of $\mathbf{f}_t(\tau < 0)$; a discussion of how $\FutLaplbold{t}(s)$ comes to estimate the future requires more development and will be postponed.
-When a symbol is presented at time $t$, it enters timeline of the past at $\tau=0^-$.
-So, incorporating the input at time $t$ into the past at time $t + \delta t$ we have
+We are in a position to explain how $\PastLaplbold{t}(s)$ comes to represent the Laplace transform of $\mathbf{f}_t(-\tau)$ over the interval $\tau \in (-\infty,0)$; a discussion of how $\FutLaplbold{t}(s)$ comes to estimate the future requires more development and will be postponed.
+When a symbol is presented at time $t$, it enters timeline of the past at $\tau=0$.
+So, incorporating the Laplace transform of the most recent part of the past with the past that is already available and then evolving to time $t + \Delta t$ we have

-At time $t+\delta t$, the input from time $t$ is encoded as the Laplace transform of that symbol a time $\delta t$ in the past.
-At each subsequent time step, an additional factor of $e^{-s \delta t}$ accumulates.
+At time $t+\Delta t$, the input from time $t$ is encoded as the Laplace transform of that symbol a time $\Delta t$ in the past.
+At each subsequent time step, an additional factor of $e^{-s \Delta t}$ accumulates.
 As time passes, the input from time $t$ is always stored as Laplace transform of a delta function at the appropriate place on the timeline.
-Because this is true for all stimuli that enter $\PastLaplbold{}(s)$, we conclude that $\PastLaplbold{t}(s)$ encodes the Laplace transform of the past $\mathbf{f}_t(\tau < 0)$.
+Because this is true for all stimuli that enter $\PastLaplbold{}(s)$, we conclude that $\PastLaplbold{t}(s)$ encodes the Laplace transform of the past $\mathbf{f}_t(-\tau)$ over the interval $\tau \leq 0$.